Campus Housing Safety

 New students and employees should familiarize themselves with campus resources regarding safety and avoid behaviors that put them at risk.
 Residence Hall members can answer questions and assist with problems.

-Hall staff are on duty each evening to help increase hall security.
+Residence Life staff are on duty each evening to help increase hall security.
 Staff members perform nightly rounds in their buildings and have an on-call system during the evenings and on weekends.
 Outside doors to the halls are locked and only residents of the buildings may gain access.

 University apartments for single students and families are supervised by the Apartment Coordinator in each complex, as well as by the residents.
 WSU Police patrol through these areas.
 During vacations, apartment residents may request walk-throughs by WSU police.